colindomoney/display-posts-shortcode/readme.txt

 Add the shortcode in a post or page, and use the arguments to query based on tag, category, post type, and many other possibilities (see the Arguments).
 I've also added some extra options to display something more than just the title: include_date, include_excerpt, and image_size.

 See the [WordPress Codex](http://codex.wordpress.org/Class_Reference/WP_Query) for information on using the arguments.

+Support added for the Elegant Themes Divi theme.

 [Documentation](https://github.com/billerickson/display-posts-shortcode/wiki)